Mihndim2020/React-Todo-List/README.md

 ### Install
 - Use npm install to install dependencies
-- Use npm start to start the project

 ### Usage
 - Enter  npm start in the terminal after installing dependencies